LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/restriction-policies.md

 Now that you have configured a Restriction Policy, the next step is to set up your Cloud Slice lab with the resources that are needed to accomplish the goals of your lab.

-Click on the link below to go through the next Quick Start where you will Set up your register Resources Providers
+Click on the link below to go through the next Quick Start where you will Set up your register Resources Providers.

 [Register Resouce Providers](cloud-resource-providers.md)